01 of 04

-- There are no ON/OFF marking on the switch toggle.
+- There are no ON/OFF markings on the switch toggle.
 Such markings are not needed with this type of switch.

-- There are three screw terminals on the body of the switch (not counting the green grounding screw).
+- There are three screw terminals on the body of the switch in addition to the green grounding screw.

 02 of 04

 A three-way switch has four different screw terminals on its body:

 - The green screw attached to the metal strap of the switch is always for the ground wire (this is the bare copper or green insulated wire).
 Grounding screws on switches were not always required, so if you are replacing an old three-way switch, you may find one without the grounding screw.

 - The two brass-colored screws across from each other are called the traveler screws.
 These carry the power from one switch to the other.

 - The last screw is the common terminal.
 It is a darker color than the travelers, usually dark brass, copper, or black.
 This screw serves one of two purposes depending on where it is positioned in the circuit run: either it accepts the incoming black (hot) wire from the power source, or it connects to the black (hot) wire that leads onward to the light fixture.